bneGREEN: Russia’s weather goes crazy

 This is not the first time that Russia has had a heatwave.
 Last summer was the hottest since record-keeping began, as towns that are usually still blanketed by snow experienced blazing heat, thanks to the escalating climate crisis.

-On June 20 last year, the Weather and Climate weather portal recorded a temperature of 38C in Verkhoyansk in the Sakha Republic in the centre of Russia, the coldest town in the world with a record all time cold of -67.8C.
+On June 20 last year, the Weather and Climate weather portal recorded a temperature of 38C in Verkhoyansk in the Sakha Republic in the centre of Russia, the coldest town in the world with a record all-time low temperature of -67.8C.

 Other places inside the Arctic Circle last year recorded temperatures rising to over 45C.
 Last year’s new 38C temperature was the highest temperature every recorded inside the Arctic Circle, meteorologists say.
 The previous record of 37.8C for the highest temperature ever experienced inside the Arctic Circle was set in Fort Yukon, Alaska, in June 1915, a record it shares with Verkhoyansk.